-The basic gist of the rule of thirds is that the image can be divided into 9 equally sized blocks by drawing 2 equidistant lines horizontally across the frame at third intervals (see next page), and an additional 2 vertically also at third intervals.
+The basic gist of the rule of thirds is that the image can be divided into 9 equally sized blocks by drawing 2 equidistant lines horizontally across the frame at third intervals (see image below), and an additional 2 vertically also at third intervals.
 The lines form a basic guide as to where to place the horizon (horizontal lines) and subject (vertical lines) so that there is an aesthetically pleasing arrangement that has a sense of harmony or balance.
 The engraver John Thomas Smith is possibly the first person to have written about this arrangement in his 1797 book, “Remarks on Rural Scenery” (his long explanation of this rule can be read on this wikipedia link).
-In more recent years attention has been given to the actual intersection of the lines as forming what Niall Benvie calls, “the eyes of the picture” (Creative Landscape Photography 2001:32).
+In more recent y§ears attention has been given to the actual intersection of the lines as forming what Niall Benvie calls, “the eyes of the picture” (Creative Landscape Photography 2001:32).
 The advice is still that the horizon should be placed on or near one of the horizontal lines, but that the subject or point of interest should be placed on one of the intersections of the lines.

 The basic premise of the Golden Ratio as a compositional guide, apart from the actual shape of the rectangle, is that a series of intersection points creates a spiral that gets smaller and smaller.
 It’s often suggested that the point where the spiral gets to its smallest is the point of tension within the composition.
 Think of it as the focal point for ease of illustration.
 The rest of the composition should be roughly guided by the spiral as it winds outwards.
 In this way a number of Henri-Cartier Bresson’s images have been illustrated to have used the Golden Ratio (see this post on Bresson’s cyclist image).
 Whether this was on purpose or not is unknown.

 Putting the Golden Ratio aside for the moment, the way that the Rule of Thirds works on images is that it automatically creates a sense of balance within the frame.
-In last month’s Photo Writing I pointed out the importance of the picture frame itself.
+In a previous post I pointed out the importance of the picture frame itself.
 I would suggest that it is near impossible to view the image outside of the context of its frame.
 So, the frame can potentially dictate how the elements should be arranged in order to create the sense of balance.
 Imagine a bird flying against a blue sky.
 If we use the RoT to place the bird on one of the eyes of the picture we automatically create balance with the intersection diagonally opposite to the bird in question, even if there is nothing on that point.
 Automatically the image becomes more pleasing to the eye as the balance in the frame has also started to create a sense of story.
 A bird centred in the frame is simply a bird flying.
 A bird off to one-third of the frame is a bird that is moving in a direction.
 It isn’t simply hanging in space.

 Think instead of a landscape.
 When the horizon is centred there is a definite feeling of flatness to the image.
 Theoretically, symmetry should give us balance, but, most landscapes have other elements either in the sky (clouds) or on the land.
 The elements in the sky are not necessarily balanced with those on the ground (reflections in water are a notable exception), so despite the horizon being centred the image becomes unbalanced.
 The RoT suggests placing emphasis on either the sky or the foreground by placing the horizon on or near one of the third lines.
 If the upper third line is chosen then the emphasis is on the foreground (and vice versa).
 Taking the RoT further, the suggestion is that the principle subject should be aligned with either the left or right vertical third.
 This again creates a form of balance that is pleasing to the eye within the context of the frame.